Pakistan Trekking Permits Guide (Updated Rules)

 Introduction

-These permits are not just legal requirements but also ensure safety, regulation, and environmental protection in sensitive mountain regions.
+Moreover, authorities require these permits not only to meet legal obligations but also to ensure safety, enforce regulations, and protect the environment in sensitive mountain regions.

 Types of Trekking Permits in Pakistan